ejhusom/ejhusom.github.io/posts/20210129-building-and-maintaining-a-minimalistic-website/index.md

 make good-looking websites without many MBs of data.

 My own main page has a size of 1.6 kB at the time of writing, but of course, there's not much there.
-Some of the blog posts contain a lot of images, and are certainly higher, but the point is that it's totally fine accessing the website on old browsers and with slow internet speed.
+Some of the blog posts contain a lot of images, and those pages are certainly bigger in size, but the point is that it's totally fine accessing the website on old browsers and with slow internet speed.
 I wish that were the case for most websites.

 Finally, I see this website as my online "profile page", in the same way that many people have a Facebook-profile as an online presence.
 Maintaining a